witt3rd/blog/2015-09/sicnr/main.md

-# What I Can't Remember
+# Stuff I Can Never Remember
 Inspired by [What I Wish I Knew When Learning Haskell](http://dev.stephendiehl.com/hask/), I am collecting a series of small articles on various topics that I frequently need/use but just can't ever seem to remember the details of.